 As plans for the church progressed, Bishop Shehan arranged for the Most Reverend Fulton J. Sheen, the celebrated author, television personality, and host of the award-winning television show Life is Worth Living, to present a lecture on March 22, 1957, at the Shakespeare Festival Theater in Stratford, the proceeds of which benefitted the Church Building Fund for Saint Catherine of Siena Parish.

 This lecture was so successful that Bishop Shehan and Father Halloran, in gratitude, designated the sanctuary of Saint Catherine of Siena Church as a gift of Bishop Sheen.
 Then an Auxiliary Bishop of New York and National Director of the Society for the Propagation of the Faith, Bishop Sheen went on to serve as Bishop of Rochester, New York, and later as Titular Archbishop of Newport.
 He died on December 9, 1979, and is interred in the crypt of Saint Patrick’s Cathedral in New York City until his mortal remains were moved to the St. Mary’s Cathedral in Peoria, Illinois, in June, 2019.
 His cause for beatification and canonization has been introduced.

 Ground was broken for our parish church in August of 1957, the year which appears on the church’s cornerstone.
-The church is designed in the Norman Gothic style by Architect J. Gerald Phelan.
+The church was designed in the Norman Gothic style by Architect J. Gerald Phelan.
 Its stained glass windows – depicting Apostles, Religious Founders, and the patron saints of the Catholic churches in the City of Bridgeport – were crafted in Brussels, Belgium, and are signed by the artisan, J. Vosch.